End of an era: Germany's Merkel bows out after 16 years

 She made progress in promoting renewable energy, but also drew criticism for moving too slowly on climate change.
 After announcing in 2018 that she wouldn't seek a fifth term, she failed to secure a smooth transition of power in her own party, which slumped to defeat in Germany's September election.

-The incoming governing coalition under Scholz says it wants to "venture more progress" for Germany after years of stagnation.
+The new governing coalition under Scholz says it wants to "venture more progress" for Germany after years of stagnation.

 But Germans' overall verdict appears to remain favorable.
 During the election campaign, from which she largely was absent, Merkel's popularity ratings outstripped those of her three would-be successors.
 Unlike her seven predecessors in postwar Germany, she is leaving office at a time of her choosing.